zongqiooi/machine-learning-stanford/Week 2 - Linear Regression/README.md

 - Gradient Descent (To minimize the cost function)
 - Normal Equation (To minimize cost function by finding the minimum theta)
 - Feature Scaling (For gradient descent to maximize its efficiency; only used for gradient descent, not for normal equation)
-- Vectorization (To allow the program runs much faster and efficiently)
+- Vectorization (To allow the program runs much faster and more efficiently)

 # Information about Linear Regression
 In this part of this exercise, you will implement linear regression with one variable to predict profits for a food truck.
 Suppose you are the CEO of a restaurant franchise and are considering different cities for opening a new outlet.
 The chain already has trucks in various cities and you have data for profits and populations from the cities.